-CCCT 2014 CCT 2014 Below Standard Developing Proficient Exemplary Score Standard Attributes/ (Indicator Not Met) (Indicator Partially Met) (Indicator Fully Met) (Indicator Fully Met) Indicators 1 2 3 4

-CAEP Standards Elementary 3.
-Instru iction for Active Lear ning CCT 3a.
-Implementing instructional content for learning.
-[3a.1] Instructional purpose InTASC 7(b) CAEP 1.1 Does not clearly communicate learning expectations to students.
+CCCT 2014 Standard Indicators CCT 2014 Attributes/ CAEP Standards Elementary Below Standard (Indicator Not Met) 1 Developing (Indicator Partially Met) 2 Proficient (Indicator Fully Met) 3 Exemplary (Indicator Fully Met) 4 Score 3.
+Instru CCT 3a.
+Implementing instructional content for learning. uction for Active Lear [3a.1] Instructional purpose InTASC 7(b) CAEP 1.1 Does not clearly communicate learning expectations to students.
 Communicates learning expectations to students and sets a general purpose for instruction, which may require further clarification.
-Clearly communicates learning expectations to students and sets a specific purpose for instruction and helps students to see how the learning is aligned with Common Core State Standards and/or other appropriate Connecticut content Students are encouraged to explain how the learning is situated within the broader learning context/curriculum.
+Clearly communicates learning expectations to students and sets a specific purpose for instruction and helps students to see how the learning is aligned with Common Core State Standards and/or other appropriate Connecticut content standards.
+Students are encouraged to explain how the learning is situated within the broader learning context/curriculum.
 [3a.2] Content accuracy InTASC 4(a) CAEP 1.1 Makes multiple content errors.
-Makes minor content errors. standards.
+Makes minor content errors.
 Teacher makes no content errors.
 Invites students to explain the content to their classmates.
-[3a.3] Content progression and level of challenge Presents instructional content that lacks a logical progression and/or level of challenge is at an inappropriate level to advance student learning.
+[3a.3] Content progression and level of challenge InTASC 7(c) CAEP 1.1 Presents instructional content that lacks a logical progression and/or level of challenge is at an inappropriate level to advance student learning.
 Presents instructional content in a generally logical progression and/or at a somewhat-appropriate level of challenge to advance student learning.
 Clearly presents instructional content in a logical and purposeful progression and at an appropriate level of challenge to advance learning of all students.
 Challenges students to extend their learning beyond the lesson expectations and make cross-curricular connections.
 [3a.4]Literacy Strategies InTASC 7(g) CAEP 1.1 Presents instruction with few opportunities for students to develop literacy skills and/or academic vocabulary.
 Presents instruction with some opportunities for students to develop literacy skills and/or academic vocabulary.
 Presents instruction that consistently integrates multiple literacy strategies and explicit instruction in academic vocabulary.
 Provides opportunities for students to independently select literacy strategies that support their learning.